-In 2012, I was invited to a retreat by the leader himself, a man I would consider a modern-day spiritual guru.
-What I liked about this man was that in one moment he would tell me about spending his thirties meditating eight hours a day in an Indian Ashram, and in another share a story of the cocaine and party days of the seventies.
+In 2012, I was invited to a retreat.
+I considered the person who invited pretty successful in terms of his career and wealth, but I couldn’t quite figure him out.
+In one moment he would tell me about spending his thirties meditating eight hours a day in an Indian Ashram, and in another, a story of cocaine and party days of the seventies.

-The biggest benefit of the retreat came as a surprise for me.
+The biggest benefit of the retreat was a surprise.
 It wasn’t a breakthrough during a meditation or an epiphany on a nature walk.

 The biggest benefit was what I discovered in the space away from my life when I got in touch with myself.